 This program provides extra opportunities for students interested in the performing arts (dance, drama, musical theatre, technical theatre.
 Freshmen accepted into the program via audition take intermediate classes in acting and dance, if they complete the summer conservatory program.
 WIPA students who take classes in theatre and/or dance every year, who participate in the fall plays, winter dance concerts and spring musicals, and who participate in master classes and summer programs earn the WIPA stole and recognition at graduation.

-Selection into this program is determined by an audition scheduled on Sunday, March 3 at 2 p.m.
+Selection into this program is determined by audition scheduled in the Spring.

 Benefits of WIPA